frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 | **POWER SWITCH** | Toggle | Turns unit on/off |

 > [!TIP]
-> > Tip: Use the PRE-DELAY OUT when you want to record the dry signal while monitoring the stereo delay output.
+> Use the PRE-DELAY OUT when you want to record the dry signal while monitoring the stereo delay output.

 ---